Pierson v. Ray: Congress 2020

 that the rights, privileges, or immunities secured by the Constitution or laws were not clearly established at the time of their deprivation by the defendant, or that the state of the law was otherwise such that the defendant could not reasonably have been expected to know whether his or her conduct was lawful.

 Rep Karen Bass (D-CA) introduced a separate bill that has passed the House of Representatives 236-181.
 It was not passed in the Senate as it did not have any support from the Republican majority in the upper house.
-It was again passed in the House on March 3, 2021 but faces uncertain prospects in the Senate as the Democratic majority lacks the votes to overcome a filibuster.
+It was again passed in the House on March 3, 2021 but did not pass in the Senate.
 In this bill, Section 1983 would be amended by adding the following text: